 Unstructured data lacks a row/column type of organizational structure to help you sort through it.
-For example, a stream of Twitter comments may contain your brand name, but your brand name is not defined by Twitter as “company name”.
-There is no way to logically map the Twitter stream contents to a database and calculate the number of mentions of your brand name on Twitter.
-You don’t want to map every word coming from Twitter (just imagine!).
-The only Tweets you care about are the ones that mention your company.
-Instead of transforming all of the data coming from Twitter, stream it into a data lake and apply machine learning to it.
+For example, a stream of Twitter comments may contain your brand name, but Twitter does not define your brand name as the “company name.”
+There is no way to logically map the Twitter stream contents to a database.
+Unstructured data is generally integrated within a data warehouse or data lake using an ELT or ETL process.

 Semi-structured data has some logic and hierarchy, but not as much as a relational database.
 For example, an electronic medical record may use an industry-standard XML format with a structure to indicate patient name, diagnosis, etc., but the information is not in a row and column setup.

-Your business might use all 3 types of data in a variety of ways, even combining them together, which can have its own challenges).
-For data integration to be successful, your data team will need to be conversant with what type of data is needed when and how to process it.
+Your business might use all 3 types of data in a variety of ways, even combining them together (which can have its own challenges).
+For data integration to be successful, your data team will need to be conversant with what type of data is needed, when, and how to process it.

 Type of Processing: Batch, Micro-batch, and Streaming